Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Two-component gases

 Recently this topic has been comprehensively summarised in a review by Sowinski and García-March~\citep{Sowinski2019Review}, which mostly focused on the stationary properties of few-body mixtures in harmonic traps.
 A multitude of distinct phases can be formed stemming from the interplay between intra- and intercomponent couplings, see Fig.~\ref{fig:few_body_cube} for an overview.
 Indeed, there are six individual configurations for repulsive couplings~\citep{garcia2014quantum}.

 The so-called \textit{BEC-BEC} limit appears when the particles are non-interacting and the \textit{BEC-TG} phase occurs for infinite intracomponent coupling of one species and all other interactions vanishing.
 Systems enter the \textit{TG-TG} phase if both intracomponent interactions are infinitely strong and the intercomponent coupling is zero.
-In the \textit{composite fermionization} regime the intracomponent couplings are suppressed, but strong intercomponent interaction exist.
+In the \textit{composite fermionization} regime the intracomponent couplings are suppressed, but strong intercomponent interactions exist.
 Finally, the so-called \textit{phase-separation} regime, is realized for infinite intercomponent repulsion, while one of the intracomponent strengths has a finite value and the other is zero.
-This state is also generated for finite interactions as long as the intercomponent coupling is larger than the mean of the intracomponent ones.
+This state is also generated for finite interactions, see Fig.~\ref{fig:miscible_transition}, as long as the intercomponent coupling is larger than the mean of the intracomponent ones.
 In the finite interaction regime and in particular for two different hyperfine states of $^{87}$Rb phase-separation and associated mixing-demixing processes have been experimentally realized in quasi-1D traps~\citep{tojo2010controlling,eto2016nonequilibrium,eto2016bouncing}.

-It is worth mentioning that phase separation occurs under the same conditions in lattice two-component bosonic mixtures~\citep{mishra2007phase,alon2006phase,richaud2019mixing} and its length scale (determined in terms of a single lattice site) depends crucially on the value of the intraspecies repulsions.
-The later determine the superfluid or Mott-insulator character of the mixture.
-The underlying phase transition boundary is shifted when compared to the single component scenario due to intercomponent entanglement as was discussed for higher dimensions e.g. in~\citep{wang2016inter,buonsante2008mixtures,gadway2010superfluidity}.
-For a more elaborate discussion on the various emerging phases and admixtures of energetically higher-bands via extended Bose-Hubbard models, which are beyond the scope of the present review, describing these systems see~\citep{altman2003phase,isacsson2005superfluid}.
+Recently, another intriguing phase of matter has been theoretically predicted~\cite{naidon2021mixed,sturmer2022mixed} in the vicinity of the immiscibility threshold caused exclusively by the presence of quantum fluctuations and dubbed ``mixed-bubble".
+It refers to a configuration where one component acts as a pocket being trapped within the gaseous medium of the other one and it forms in intracomponent interaction imbalanced mixtures.
+Current investigations of this phase are mainly restricted to large atom numbers, while their persistence in few-body systems and dynamical properties remain elusive.
+It is worth mentioning that phase separation occurs under the same conditions in lattice two-component bosonic mixtures~\citep{mishra2007phase,alon2006phase,richaud2019mixing,altman2003phase,isacsson2005superfluid} which is a topic beyond the scope of the present review and has been summarized together with other intriguing phases of matter arising due to admixtures of energetically higher-bands e.g. in the review of~\cite{dutta2015non}.

 Coming back to Fig.~\ref{fig:few_body_cube}, the \textit{full fermionization} regime appears when all interaction strengths tend to infinity.
 In the case of intercomponent attractions and strong intracomponent repulsions it is possible to form a \textit{molecular TG} state among the species if the attraction is smaller or of the same order as the repulsion~\citep{tempfli2009binding}.
 A further increase of the attraction leads to a prominent bound state and eventually to the collapse of the gas.
 This is discussed in further detail in Section~\ref{sec:Droplets_contact}.
 Finally, for strong attractive intracomponent and vanishing intercomponent couplings the so-called \textit{Super Tonks} (excited) state occurs (see also Section~\ref{subsec:TGmodel}), while tuning the intercomponent attraction to larger values a corresponding \textit{molecular Super Tonks} phase can appear.